Thursday, November 6, 2025

 I thought the old grump was going to walk off without saying a word.
 But I was wrong, he stopped, turned and took a long look at me, “Thank you,” he said softly.
 “You’ve been very kind.”

 I know the smallest acts of kindness are never wasted, but having it acknowledged made my day.
-Even though my thoughts had not been kind, I reaped the joy from acting kind and (of course) it brought tear to my eyes.
+Even though my thoughts had not been kind, I reaped the joy from acting kind.

 Saturday, August 13, 2022